How to Have Real Cultural Experiences in Tonga(c) Tonga Ministry of Tourism

 Handicrafts have been an important way of life for Tongans for centuries, where traditional methods are passed on through generations.
 You can learn how to do handicrafts yourself by taking part in tapa-making or weaving classes offered by tour operators, guest houses and even villagers in some communities.
 Learn more in Where to Learn Tongan Handicrafts.

-That’s it for the best cultural experiences in Tonga.
-Inspire yourself with more experiences with the 101 Best Things to Do in Tonga: The Ultimate List.
+Finally, inspire yourself with more experiences with the 101 Best Things to Do in Tonga: The Ultimate List.
 Plus, get even more tips in The Complete Travel Guide to Tonga.

 Author

-Laura S.
+Laura (Lola) S.

 This article was reviewed and published by Laura, editor in chief and co-founder of Tonga Pocket Guide.
 Since arriving solo in the South Pacific over 10 years ago with nothing but a backpack and a background in journalism, her mission has been to show the world how easy (and awesome) it is to explore a paradise such as Tonga.
 She knows the islands inside-out and loves sharing tips on how best to experience Tonga’s must-dos and hidden gems.
 Laura is also editor of several other South Pacific travel guides.